Kevin Tan, MD, MS

 San Diego, CA

 Cleveland Clinic Lerner College of Medicine, Case Western Reserve University

 Case Western Reserve University School of Medicine

 Cataract & Refractive Surgeon

 Dr. Tan is a board-certified eye physician and surgeon who specializes in advanced technology cataract and refractive surgery, including experience with femtosecond laser-assisted cataract surgery, and Multifocal, astigmatic Toric, and Extended depth-of-focus intraocular lens implants.
-He achieves precise cataract surgery refractive outcomes using the ORA® wavefront intraoperative aberrometry technology.
-He also specializes in combined cataract surgery with minimally-invasive glaucoma surgery, including expertise with iStent®.
+He achieves precise cataract surgery refractive outcomes using femtosecond laser-assisted cataract surgery with ORA® wavefront intraoperative aberrometry technology.
+He also specializes in combined cataract surgery with minimally-invasive glaucoma surgery, including expertise with iStent® and CyPass® implants.

 Dr. Tan completed a transitional year internship at Scripps Mercy Hospital in San Diego and received the Intern Award for outstanding patient care.
 He then completed his ophthalmology residency at the esteemed Shiley Eye Institute at the University of California, San Diego in 2013.
 He received refractive surgery training at the Naval Medical Center in San Diego, where he performed PRK and LASIK on Navy pilots and corpsmen.
 Of his many achievements, Dr. Tan was the first ophthalmology resident at UC San Diego to successfully implant the Crystalens® accommodating intraocular lens in a patient at the Veterans Hospital in La Jolla, California.
 He was the first surgeon in San Francisco to implant the Tecnis Symfony® extended depth-of-focus intraocular lens, which was only approved in July 2016.